Table of Contents

 How do I get rid of chemical toxins?

 First, it is important to reduce your chemical exposures as previously described.
 Once reduced, the primary defense against all toxins (heavy metals, chemicals or metabolic) is through optimal nutrition.
-Proper nutrition, as seen in healthy eating, is required throughout all detoxification processes.
-Detoxification relies on properly functioning endocrine glands such as the thyroid and adrenals and organs such as the liver, kidneys, and skin.
+Optimal nutrition begins by consuming the right healthy foods based on your specific nutrient needs that are also required throughout all detoxification processes.

 Nutrients also act as a vehicle for elimination.
 As the toxin is broken down into a less toxic form, they attach to many nutrients for elimination through urine, feces, skin, or hair.